gavin-harmon/Example_Jupyter_Pipeline/README.md

 ## Open items
-- this project is in development and unreleased.
+This project is in development and unreleased.
 Once launched, open bugs and new features will be listed here.

 ## Data Collection Versions

 - 2019.Q4 - unssported, xlsx source file support needed.
 - 2020.Q1 - In development, not tested.
 - 2020.Q3 - In development, not tested.
 - 2020.Q4 - In development, not tested.
 - 2021.Q1 - Supported

 ## Pipeline User guide